kimberli/new-grad-offers/README.md

 * If you're nervous, you can totally try and prepare a rough outline of what you're going to say ahead of time.
 If you're really really nervous, you can try and just put in an ask over email, but generally if you have a more personal connection it's best to navigate these kinds of discussions over the phone or in person.
 * Be excited!
 Phrase your hesitation in a way that makes the company want to work out a mutual agreement to help you out (i.e. improve your offer).
+* Be open to value-creating solutions that work better for everyone&mdash;for example, if the company can't afford to pay you a higher salary now, maybe it can promise a refresh after the next round is raised.
 * Also, read [Haseeb's excellent guide to negotiating your job offer](https://haseebq.com/my-ten-rules-for-negotiating-a-job-offer/).
 * Of course, don't be greedy or go over the top; most software engineering salaries are more than enough to make a comfortable living.
+Make sure not to damage any relationships: even if you don't end up working at the company, it's entirely possible you cross career paths with people you talked with in the process later on.

 ## Closing thoughts
 That was a lot of information!
 I hope these notes are helpful to you in some way, and I'm always happy to chat directly about whatever specific situation you're in.

 Some last pieces of advice:
-* If you're talking to a founder especially, don't be afraid to be contrarian/play devil's advocate in your conversations about the business (but obviously be tactful).
+* If you're talking to a founder especially, try to be contrarian/play devil's advocate in your conversations about the business (but obviously be tactful).
+It's not a bad idea to see how the company's leadership responds to challenging viewpoints and disagreements.
 * After you receive an offer, your recruiter/point of contact should offer to introduce you to a few people to talk to.
 Try and talk to as many people you can in various roles, and if you have other friends who've worked at the company, ask them too!
 * If you're feeling lost, it's always fun to remember what's exciting about the new job search.